LukasL97/nextjs-server-actions-example/articleEN.md

 The Server Action `saveUser` is a simple asynchronous function.
-It has to be noted, that we have to declare it with `'use server'`, in order to ensure that Next.js is able to identify it as Server Action.
+It has to be noted, that we have to declare it with `'use server'`, in order to ensure that Next.js is able to identify it as a Server Action.
-The Server Actions writes the given user into the database.
+The Server Action writes the given user into the database.
 If it does not yet have an ID (i.e., if it is a newly added user), a random ID is generated first.
 Finally, the cache is invalidated using `revalidatePath('/')`.
 Thereby, we make sure that the root page will be freshly rendered on the next load, containing the updated users.